CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms a user would say: 'memory forensics', 'RAM analysis', 'volatile data examination', 'process injection detection', 'memory-resident malware', 'memory dumps', 'compromised systems', 'Volatility framework'.
+Excellent coverage of natural terms users would say: 'memory forensics', 'RAM analysis', 'volatile data examination', 'process injection detection', 'memory-resident malware', 'memory dumps', 'compromised systems'.
+These are terms a forensics analyst would naturally use.

 3 / 3